What Is Point Of Care Testing

 Conclusion

-In conclusion, point of care testing represents a paradigm shift in diagnostic testing, bringing laboratory services closer to the patient and empowering healthcare providers to make faster, more informed decisions.
+All in all, point of care testing represents a paradigm shift in diagnostic testing, bringing laboratory services closer to the patient and empowering healthcare providers to make faster, more informed decisions.
 Its impact spans across various healthcare settings, from bustling emergency rooms to remote clinics, and even to the patient's own home.
 By understanding its definitions, scientific foundations, historical context, and key concepts, healthcare professionals can harness the full potential of POCT to improve patient care and outcomes.